 The MBA admissions interview is your best opportunity to promote yourself to interviewers, and it gives admissions officers a chance to get to know more about you.
 Therefore, the MBA interview is very important and needs to be taken seriously.
 After all, it is your only opportunity to impress admissions officers at the business school directly.

 But what are the most important tips for preparing for an MBA interview?
-In this article, we present some critical points of preparation and provide some advice for researching and collecting information that will be necessary for before undergoing an MBA interview.
+In this article, we present some critical points of preparation and provide some advice for researching and collecting information that will be necessary before undergoing an MBA interview.

 Talk to graduates or students from your university